llv22/python3_learning/README.md

-# python3_learning
+# Learning for Python 3

-learning for new changes of python 3
+Purpose: learning for new changes of python 3